Johnny Cecotto: Daytona success

 Cecotto rose to international prominence at the 1975 Daytona 200 motorcycle race with one of the more inspired rides in the history of the event.
 At the time, the Daytona 200 was considered one of the most prestigious motorcycle races in the world, attracting world champions such as Giacomo Agostini and Barry Sheene.
 He arrived at Daytona as an unknown rookie aboard an unmodified Yamaha TZ750 sponsored by Venemotos, Yamaha's Venezuelan importer.

-The unheralded teenager promptly raised his profile by qualifying on the front row shared with pole-sitter Kenny Roberts, Gene Romero, Teuvo Lansivuori and Steve Baker.
+Cecotto promptly raised his profile by qualifying on the front row shared with pole-sitter Kenny Roberts, Gene Romero, Teuvo Lansivuori and Steve Baker.
 As Cecotto took his place on the starting grid, race officials noticed a puddle of fluid developing beneath his motorcycle.
 With the start of the race just moments away, the officials made the decision to remove Cecotto and his motorcycle from the grid for safety reasons.
 As the race was started without Cecotto, officials discovered that the fluid was only water overflowing from the radiator and posed no safety hazard.

-Officials allowed Cecotto re-enter the race however, by then he was in last place.
+Officials allowed Cecotto re-enter the race, but by then he was in last place.
 With an impressive display of riding ability, Cecotto passed half the field of competitors on the first lap alone.
 Two laps later, he was up to 26th place.
-By the fifth lap he was in 18th place and by the end of the tenth lap he was in tenth place.
+By the fifth lap, he was in 18th place, and by the end of the tenth lap, he was in tenth place.
 On the 50th lap, he caught and passed Agostini for third place before his motorcycle began to overheat, forcing him to reduce his pace and settle for a third place behind the eventual winner Gene Romero and second place Steve Baker.
 On the event of the 50th anniversary of the Daytona 200 in 1991, the American Motorcyclist Association convened a panel of motorcycling press and former racers, who named Cecotto's accomplishment as the top performance in the first 50 years of the race.